conda/menuinst/docs/source/defining-shortcuts.md

 }
 ```

-This is not using any customization options or advanced features.
-It's the bare minimum to make it work: a name, the command, and the target platforms.

-If you want to learn more, check this reference for full details on the available fields and settings for each platform.
-The JSON configurations follow a well-defined schema documented at {ref}`schema`.

 ```{tip}
 Note how the `menu_name` is using a placeholder `{{ PY_VER }}`.
 `menuinst` supports Jinja-like variables.
 The full list of available placeholders is available at {ref}`placeholders`.
 ```

+This is not using any customization options or advanced features.
+It's the bare minimum to make it work: a name, the command, and the target platforms.